MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 Each Customer Lockbox request contains an Office 365 service request number.
 You can contact Microsoft Support and reference this service number to get more information about the request.

-#### What happens if I don’t respond to a Customer Lockbox request in a timely manner?

-Customer Lockbox requests have a default duration of 12 hours, after which they expire and can't be acted on.

 #### When a Customer Lockbox request is approved, how long are the permissions valid?

 Currently, the maximum period for the access permissions that are granted to the Microsoft engineer is 4 hours.
 The Microsoft engineer can also request a shorter period.